-The least experienced has over ten years of experience with these highly technical exotics, while some have been working on these cars for more than twenty.
-In a way, seeing these extraordinary automobiles on the Algar showroom floor is expected.
 Throughout the Americas and world-wide, no other building has a richer history in the advancement of automobiles designed and crafted for the discerning motorist.
-It’s where the world’s greatest cars, Ferrarishould be sold.
+It’s where the world’s greatest cars, Ferrari should be sold.

-Both the Pittsburgh Vintage Grand Prix and everyone at the Cortile is very pleased to welcome the great folks from Algar as a sponsor at the 2014 Cortile!
+Both the Pittsburgh Vintage Grand Prix and everyone at the Cortile is very pleased to welcome the great folks from Ferrari of Philadelphia as a sponsor at the Pittsburgh Vintage Grand Prix's Cortile!

 George Vosburgh of Pittsburgh, PA is restoring his 1977 Ferrari 308 GTB with NJB Automotive in Columbus, OH.
 It's going to be a full ground up restoration and shown for the first time at the Cortile in 2014.

 According the George, the paint, suspension are done, the engine is complete.
 They've used high compression pistons, steel valves, electronic ignition.

 You can stay up-to-date on George's restoration on Ferrari Chat 77GTB #21039 Restoration